In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 Source: HSE 2022/23

-It is an inherently dangerous industry which consistenly comes top of the HSE table of statistic for fatalitiesand injuries.
+It is an inherently dangerous industry which consistently comes top of the HSE table of statistics for fatalities and injuries.

 What are the main hazards in the construction industry?